 A variety of new light-, medium-, and heavy- duty propane vehicles are available as conversions or directly from Original Equipment Manufacturers.

 NC Clean Energy Technology Center maintains a list of propane vehicle and technology providers that serve the NC market.
 See the Clean Transportation Technology Industry Guide for more details.

 Where Can I Fuel a Propane Vehicle?

-There is an extensive network of LPG stations across North Carolina, primarily operated by propane suppliers.
+The Alternative Fuels Data Center maintains a database of LPG stations across the country.
 There are currently over 90 propane stations in North Carolina.